HomeBlogs

 3. Build a Robust Talent Inventory

 A well-maintained talent inventory is a helpful and valuable resource for internal mobility.
 It should immediately provide employees' background information, including skills, qualifications, and aspirations.
-This will make figuring out who could fill internal roles efficiently in the organization easier.
+This figures out who could fill internal roles in the organization, supporting a quiet hiring strategy by identifying internal talent for open roles.

 Actions to Be Taken: